Structural Compression of Convolutional Neural Networks: Results

-To present a different but equivalent quantitative comparison, we have reported the compression rate and the number of remaining filters in the first and second layers of AlexNet in Table \ref{table1}.
+To present a different but equivalent quantitative comparison, we have reported the compression ratio and feed-forward speed up in Table \ref{table1}.
+Each individual convolutional filter is pruned while the classification accuracy dropped a relative 5\% from the accuracy of uncompressed network (i.e. 54\% compared to 57\%).
 Results for CAR compression with and without fine tuning and compression based on average incoming and outgoing weights are presented in this table.
-The filters are pruned while the classification accuracy dropped a relative 5\% from the accuracy of uncompressed network (i.e. 54\% compared to 57\%) through pruning filters in either layer.
-The CAR-algorithm achieves this good classification rate with compression ratios 1.43 and 1.35 (for the two layers) in weights and number of remaining filters, while the benchmark algorithms do it with a much lower ratio of 1.09 (or worse).

-If we fine-tune or retrain the CAR-compressed network, the compression ratio is increased to 1.66 or 1.67 with the same number of filters (to maintain the same 54\% classification accuracy).
-We have also reported the classification accuracy for the case when both layer one and two are compressed together with a small decrease of classification accuracy to 51\% (an absolute 3\% or a relative 5\%).
-The network is fine tuned or retrained on the same classification task after CAR-compressing both layers.
+The CAR algorithm (without retraining) can achieve a compression ratio of 1.17 (for layer 1) to 1.50 (for layer 5), which is 21\% to 43\% higher than those from the benchmark methods.
+If we fine-tune or retrain the CAR-compressed network, the compression ratio can be as high as 1.79 (for layer 3) when maintaining the same 54\% classification accuracy.